toolleeo/cli-apps/README.md

 * [Terminal Markdown Viewer](https://github.com/axiros/terminal_markdown_viewer) - Python based Markdown viewer for the terminal.
 * [Textual Markdown Browser](https://github.com/willmcgugan/textual-markdown) - Experimental "Markdown browser" for the terminal, built with Textual.

-## <a name="multimedia"></a>Multimedia

-Programs to specifically deal audio/video files.

-* [CreateVideoMeme](https://github.com/hache0099/CreateMemeVideo) - Bash tool to add captions to the top of videos.
-* [Editly](https://github.com/mifi/editly) - A tool and framework for declarative NLE (non-linear video editing) using Node.js and ffmpeg.
-* [ffmpeg](https://ffmpeg.org/) - The Swiss knife of video editing from the command line.
-* [FFMPerative](https://github.com/remyxai/FFMPerative) - Powered by Large Language Models (LLMs) through an intuitive chat interface, now you can compose video edits in natural language.
-* [ffscreencast](https://github.com/cytopia/ffscreencast) - A ffmpeg screencast with video overlay and multi monitor support.
-* [invidtui](https://github.com/darkhz/invidtui) - Invidious TUI client, which fetches data from invidious instances and displays a user interface in the terminal, and allows for selecting and playing Youtube audio and video.
-* [lotc](https://github.com/ranelpadon/lord-of-the-clips) - (Lord Of The Clips) Video downloader, trimmer, and merger using the terminal.
-Supports YouTube, Facebook, Reddit, Twitter, etc. Downloads/trims at multiple points.
-Merges multiple clips.
-* [Streamlink](https://github.com/streamlink/streamlink) - Streamlink is a CLI utility which pipes video streams from various services into a video player.
-* [videoinfox](https://github.com/powerhousepro69/videoinfox) - Find videos fast.
-Powerful playlist building and editing.
-A play queue to load up unlimited playlists.
-Index unlimited video libraries and find videos by keyword.
-Download list building without leaving the browser and a Download Queue.
-* [YouTube TUI](https://siriusmart.github.io/youtube-tui/) - A lightweight and user friendly TUI for browsing YouTube content from the terminal.
-* [yt-splitter](https://github.com/redsolver/yt-splitter) - Downloads and splits audio tracks from a YouTube video according to the chapters/tracks.
-Useful for compilations or full album uploads.

 ## <a name="networking"></a>Networking

 Programs to deal with networks and communication.